 MSU must receive official notification that they have demonstrated basic skills in Reading, Mathematics and Writing.
-Applicants who have registered to take/retake a test, but have not yet taken it, may apply; however, they cannot be admitted until official, passing results have For students in our current applicant pool, we will apply
+Applicants who are registered to take/retake a test, but have not yet taken it, may apply; however, they cannot be admitted until official, passing results have For students in our current applicant pool, we will apply